google/earthenterprise/earth_enterprise/BUILD_RHEL_CentOS.md

 ## Enable Additional Repositories

-Specific yum repositories need to be enabled for different distributions to install the required development tools.
+Specific Yum repositories need to be enabled for different distributions to install the required development tools.

 ### CentOS 7